-Table 7.8.
+Table 8.8.
 Downstream supply chain actor classification

-Supply Chain Actor(s) Actor's name I. I No Due Diligence 1 .
+Supply Chain Actor(s) Actor's name 1.
+I No Due Diligence а.
 The company provided no representation or evidence of OECD-premised due diligence.
-Yes/No Source b.
-The company did not mention DDG in public document(s).
+Yes/No Source ٥.
+The company did not mention Minerals DDG in public document(s).
 Yes/No Source 2.
-I De-risking a.
+I De-risking ì.
 The company's representations stated they avoid engaging in, doing business in, or sourcing Yes/No from certain countries.
-Source b.
+Source ٥.
 The company's representations stated they avoid engaging with - or sourcing from - certain Yes/No production types (e.g. ASM).
-Source 3.
-I Jnconditional purchasing a.
+Source 3. l Inconditional purchasing ۱.
 The company's representations indicated that while they carried out some DD, they did not Yes/No assess on-the-ground conditions before purchases of minerals or intermediate forms.
-Source D. The company's representations did not indicate that, if sourcing from CAHRAs, their supply Yes/No chains exclusively purchased DD-minerals.
+Source ).
+The company's representations did not indicate that, if sourcing from CAHRAs, their supply Yes/No chains exclusively purchased DD-minerals.
 Source 4.
-I Non-purchase engagement a.
+I Non-purchase engagement ₹.
 The company's representations indicated that they responsibly dis-engaged from their Yes/No CAHRAs supply chains as they found conditions as per Annex II paragraphs 1 and 3.
-Source Э. The company's representations indicated that if they found conditions as per Annex II Yes/No paragraphs 1 and 3, the company invested in harm reduction and/or risk remediation.
+Source ٥.
+The company's representations indicated that if they found conditions as per Annex II Yes/No paragraphs 1 and 3, the company invested in harm reduction and/or risk remediation.
 Source

-5 1 5.
-I a.
-Partial risk management Company's representations mentioned explicit engagement of DDPs (e.g. in terms of Yes/No a. membership, volumes and engagement on incidence monitoring and resolution).
+5. F Partial risk management a.
+Company's representations mentioned explicit engagement of DDPs (e.g. in terms of Yes/No membership, volumes and engagement on incidence monitoring and resolution).
 Source b.
 The company indicated that they purchased minerals (or intermediate forms) on condition of Yes/No source material associated with a DDP, but did not engage further.
 Source 6.
-1 Enhanced risk management a.
+E Enhanced risk management a.
 The company's representations indicated that they responsibly dis-engaged from their supply Yes/No chains leading to CAHRAs when they found conditions as per Annex II paragraphs 1 and 3.
 Source b.
-The company's representations indicated that they prudently engaged supply chains in Yes/No conditions according to paragraphs 10 and 14.
-Source C. The company's representations indicated engagement across a spectrum of actions, which inclu themes captured through the following indicators: uded the following • Use of leverage (Table 7.7: 4 to 9) Yes/No Source Contract conditions (Table 7.7: 4 to 7) Yes/No Υ , Source Conseity building of symplices (Table 7.7, 92) Yes/No Capacity-building of suppliers (Table 7.7: 23) Source Grievance mechanisms (Table 7.7 13) Yes/No Source • Direct engagement on Annex II-cited phenomena (Table 7.7: 2, 3, 21 to 28) Yes/No Source DDP participation or provision of financial support to DDPs (Table 7.7: 16) Yes/No Source
+The company's representations indicated that they prudently engaged supply chains Yes/No conditions according to paragraphs 10 and 14.
+Source C. The company's representations indicated engagement across a spectrum of actions, which incluthemes captured through the following indicators: ided the following Use of leverage (Table 8.7: 4 to 9) Yes/No , Source Contract conditions (Table 8.7: 4 to 7) Yes/No , Source Capacity-building of suppliers (Table 8.7: 23) Yes/No Oapadity-building of Suppliers (Table 0.7.
+25) Source Grievance mechanisms (Table 8.7 13) Yes/No Source Direct engagement on Annex II-cited phenomena (Table 8.7: 2, 3, 21 to 28) Yes/No Source DDP participation or provision of financial support to DDPs (Table 8.7: 16) Yes/No ישם אוווווווווווווווווווווווווווווווווווו Source

-Section F: Upstream DDG Uptake
+Section F: Upstream Minerals DDG Uptake